The Dairy Cow Birthing Center Offers Educational Insight for Families

 Volunteers will serve in a variety of roles, should be at least 18 years old, and have a practical understanding of the dairy industry.
 They will be provided with a Calving Corner sweatshirt and should plan to wear proper attire, including clean and neat jeans or khakis.
 Calving Corner volunteers will also be required to complete a brief online training.

-Individuals who are interested in volunteering at the Calving Corner exhibit can sign up online at https://signup.com/go/LiVugNy and select the dates and times that match their schedule.
-Contact Miriam Miller at Miriam@thecalvingcorner.org or call 814-935-4905 with questions.
+Individuals who are interested in volunteering at the Calving Corner exhibit can complete an online volunteer interest form at www.surveymonkey.com/r/calvingcorner.
+Contact Miriam Miller at Miriam@thecalvingcorner.org with questions.

 The Calving Corner is made possible by the Friends of Pennsylvania Farm Show Foundation, Pennsylvania Dairymen’s Association, American Dairy Association North East, Center for Dairy Excellence, Farm Credit Foundation for Agricultural Advancement, Allied Milk Producers, Northeast Agriculture Education Foundation, Inc., and additional dairy organizations with support from the Pennsylvania Department of Agriculture.